wendywu830/Capital-One-NASA-Image-Galleries/README.md

 # Capital-One-NASA-Image-Galleries
-Capital One Software Engineering Summit: submission for MindSumo challenge
+Capital One Software Engineering Summit: Wendy Wu's submission for MindSumo challenge

 ## APIs and Frameworks
 * [Express](https://expressjs.com/) - for a server framework for Node.js